ghfazevedo/ghfazevedo.github.io/content/publications/_index.md

   - block: hero
     content:
       title: "Publications"
-      text: <p style="color:#000000 ">You can find a updated list of publications on my Google Scholar profile, or you can download my CV </p>
+      text: <p style="color:#000000 ">You can find a updated list of publications on my Google Scholar profile, or you can download my CV.
+Don't hesitate to contact me if you find some pay wall on your way. </p>
       primary_action:
         text: Google Scholar
         url: https://scholar.google.com/citations?hl=en&user=PUGcJV8AAAAJ